rushabhmahale/ML-in-docker/README.md

 2. now start the docker service using cmnd systemctl start docker if you are using linux if you are using windows use this cmnd Start->Run-> services.msc

-3. check image what you have using docker images cmnd if you dont have any image use docker pull *any image you want* for example docker pull centos:7 and always -tag
+3. check image what you have using docker images cmnd if you dont have any image use docker pull *any image you want* for example docker pull centos:7 and always use -tag

 4. than i have created container using “docker run -it __name CONTAINERNAME centos:latest” Inside Docker :-